College in Prison Program

 Donnelly began offering classes at our Lansing Correctional Facility satellite campus in 2001.

-- 23 number of Lansing students who have earned associate degrees
+- 34 Lansing students who have earned associate degrees

 Why Is This Program Needed?

-- Creates self-sufficiency and self-confidence for inmates as they start to realize a better path in life and gain the necessary skills to attain it
+Providing inmates with an education creates self-sufficiency and self-confidence as they start to realize a better path in life and gain the necessary skills to attain it.

 How We Provide This Opportunity

-We strive to make our program accessible to inmates by asking that they pay only 1⁄3 of the hourly tuition fee.
-Donnelly College raises the remaining 2⁄3 of the tuition costs in scholarships from private patrons.
+We strive to make our program accessible to inmates by asking that they pay only one third of the hourly tuition fee.
+Donnelly College raises the remaining two thirds of the tuition costs in scholarships from private patrons.

 This program creates educational opportunities for incarcerated students by providing need-based Federal Pell Grants to individuals enrolled in post-secondary programs offered by approved colleges and universities.
 Before the current expansion, just 63 schools in 26 states had been invited to participate.
 Those institutions were awarded approximately $36.2 million in Federal Pell Grants during the first two years of the program.
 In that time, 11,750 students received Federal Pell Grants and, after three years, 4,000 post-secondary degrees and credentials have been awarded to those students.
 Donnelly College is one of only 67 new institutions chosen from more than 180 schools that applied to be added this year.